secureblue/secureblue.github.io/content/INSTALL.md

 ujust dns-selector
 ```

-NOTE: If you intend to use a VPN, use the system default state (network provided resolver).
+{% include alert.html type='info' content='If you intend to use a VPN, use the system default state (network provided resolver).
 This will ensure your system uses the VPN provided DNS resolver to prevent DNS leaks.
-ESPECIALLY avoid setting the browser DNS policy in this case.
+ESPECIALLY avoid setting the browser DNS policy in this case.' %}

 ## Bash environment lockdown
 {: #bash}